bhk/rio/concepts.md

 to allow results at T(N+1) to reuse results calculated at T(N).

-Since memoization seems to inherently involve stateful side effects, how do we have it in a purely function language?
-We can address this by considering the memoization cache as state managed by the [execution context](#execution-context), which is essentially an instance of the interpreter.
+Since memoization seems to inherently involve stateful side effects, how do we have it in a purely functional language?
+We can address this by considering the memoization cache as state managed by the [execution context](#execution-contexts), which is essentially an instance of the interpreter.
 Those state changes are not observable by code running *within* that EC, so that code sees no side effects and retains its functional purity.
 The EC itself explicitly deals with that state, not as a